 - Multilevel structural models with latent variables

 - Applications to cross-classified and three-level data

-Throughout the four-day course, models will be presented in several formats—path diagrams, equations, and software syntax.
+Throughout the course, models will be presented in several formats—path diagrams, equations, and software syntax.
 Data and Mplus syntax for all of the examples will be included in the workshop materials.

 Participants in this seminar can expect to gain:

 - Mastery of advanced topics in MLM

 - A deeper understanding of the relationship between MLM and SEM

 - The ability to use multilevel SEM to test complex structural hypotheses

 - Resources to conduct power analysis for virtually any multilevel design

 - The ability to fluently interpret and translate among path diagrams, model equations, and Mplus syntax for advanced MLM and MSEM